π How It Works

 Every stock receives a combined score out of 100 from four components:

 Fundamental and technical quality.
-Covers profitability (ROE), balance sheet strength (debt-to-equity), earnings and revenue growth, smooth momentum characteristics, and drawdown resilience.
+Covers valuation (low PEG), profitability (ROE), balance sheet strength (long-term debt-to-equity), earnings and revenue growth, trend persistence, and drawdown resilience.
 Accounts for the majority of the combined score.

-Timing signals indicating a favourable entry point β golden cross, breakout volume, VWAP-MACD confluence, and others.
+Timing signals indicating a favourable entry point: SMA20/50 bullish crossover, breakout volume, VWMA-MACD confluence, and others.
 Each signal is validated through walk-forward testing across multiple market regimes before earning any weight, with penalties applied for bearish conditions.

 AI-analysed news sentiment from recent articles.
 Positive coverage contributes up to 10 points; negative or absent coverage scores lower.